jon-adams/optimus-prime/README.md

 * Run the pre-compiled `dist/Optimus.Prime.exe` passing in the following arguments:
   * the first number for the inclusive range for a prime number check
   * the second number for the inclusive range for a prime number check
-  * "alternate", "a", or "eratosthenes" for a third parameter to use the alternate "Sieve of Eratosthenes" algorithm
+  * "alternate", "a", or "eratosthenes" for a third parameter to use the alternate [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) algorithm
   * or for fun, instead use "race" as the third argument to see which algorithm is faster for different max prime values—the race does not output the entire prime list it generates since this mode is more about the timing comparison than the results

 Example: